George Grey, 7th Earl of Stamford: Marriage and legacy

-His second wife, Catherine Cox, was not approved by the Grey family as well as many in aristocratic social circles because of her background.
+His second wife, Catherine Cocks, was not approved by the Grey family as well as many in aristocratic social circles because of her background.
 She had worked as a horse rider in Astley's Circus in London.
 The Earl and Countess of Stamford and Warrington relocated from one of the family seats, Dunham Massey Hall, as a consequence.
 A silver sculpture of fighting stags that he commissioned to represent their relationship despite its obstacles was rediscovered in 2025.

 Upon Lord Stamford and Warrington's death at Bradgate House in 1883, the earldom of Warrington (cr.
 1796) became extinct.
 His other two peerage titles passed to his third cousin once removed, the Revd Harry Grey, 8th Earl of Stamford, who was then living in Cape Colony.

 He left his estates "for life" to his widow, styled the Dowager Countess of Stamford and Warrington, upon whose death in 1905 they were divided.
 The Dunham Massey estate went with the earldom; the Leicestershire estates passed to his niece Mrs Arthur Duncombe (who assumed by Royal Licence the name and arms of Grey in 1905), and the Enville estate was inherited by the Dowager Countess's grandniece Catherine, wife of Sir Henry Foley Lambert.
 The land at Stalybridge was left equally between Mrs Duncombe and the Earl of Stamford and Warrington's niece and Lady Lambert the grand niece of Catherine, Countess of Stamford and Warrington, whose descendants (Deramore and Foley Grey respectively) settled its division in 1959.
 Mrs Duncombe sold the Leicestershire estates in 1925, which included Groby village and also Bradgate Hall.
 Bradgate House was demolished in 1926.
-Only the magnificent stable block survives, albeit in a ruinous and dilapidated condition.
+Only the stable block survives, albeit in a ruinous and dilapidated condition.